bbauska/W3Cx-5of5/README.md

 is another method called "**splice()**".
 The "**splice()**" method modifies the array, it removes the slice and also adds new elements.

-Let\'s start with the array "a".
+Let&apos;s start with the array "a".
 And I want to remove "3" and "5", and insert new elements instead.
 I can use the same syntax as before except that I will add a "p" for changing the name of the method, and I will add 3 new elements.
 If I look at what happened, it returned the slice that has been removed and now, in the array, we inserted instead the new elements.
-In that case, "**splice()**"\... the last\..., the second parameter, is included in the slice, It\'s a bit different and the previous method we saw.
-This means \"remove elements 1 with index 1, 2 and 3\" and put these elements instead.
+In that case, "**splice()**"&#41; the last&#41;, the second parameter, is included in the slice, It&apos;s a bit different and the previous method we saw.
+This means &quot;remove elements 1 with index 1, 2 and 3&quot; and put these elements instead.

 It removed these 3 elements: 3, 5, 7 and inserted these elements
 instead.
 If you just use 2 parameters, the begin and the end indexes, it will just remove elements.
-In that case, we\'ll remove the 2 elements I've inserted here.
+In that case, we&apos;ll remove the 2 elements I've inserted here.
 And if I look at the array, it has been modified.
 These methods are quite powerful for manipulating elements inside an
-array: remove, insert, insert at the end, remove at the end, and so on\...
+array: remove, insert, insert at the end, remove at the end, and so on&#41;

-\<end video transcript above\>
+&lt;end video transcript above&gt;

 ### Source code from the above video {#source-code-from-the-above-video .unnumbered}